hampoelz/Capacitor-NodeJS/README.md

       }
   }
   ```
-3. Create the main script of the NodeJS integration _(in this case `main.js`)_, which could look like this:
+3. Create the main script of the Node.js integration _(in this case `main.js`)_, which could look like this:
   ```javascript
   const { channel } = require('bridge');